Roles and responsibilities of academy trustees

 According to the Academy Trust Handbook, all academy trusts must have a programme of internal scrutiny to provide independent assurance to the board that its financial and non-financial controls and risk management procedures are operating effectively.

-The audit and risk committee must:
+The audit and risk committee is responsible for:

-Connected party relationships
+Connected party relationships and ‘at cost’ requirements

 Reserves policies

-All of the safeguards put in place are also designed to help your academy trust protect their reserves.
 Every academy trust will have a reserves policy and broadly speaking it will be focused on one of the four following principles:

-• “our current reserves are too low and this is how we intend to build them up to the required level”…
+- “our current reserves are too low and this is how we intend to build them up to the required level”

-• “our reserves are at the right level and this is how we will maintain the status quo”…
+- “our reserves are at the right level and this is how we will maintain the status quo”

-• “we have significant levels or reserves earmarked for specific projects after which they will be held at more normal levels”…
+- “we have significant levels or reserves earmarked for specific projects after which they will be held at more normal levels”

-• “we have more than we need and this is how we intend to go about using them to the best advantage of the Trust and its pupils”…
+- “we have more than we need and this is how we intend to go about using them to the best advantage of the Trust and its pupils”

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.